ninchat/ninchat-api/api.md

 Reply event: [`session_created`](#session_created)

-There are four modes of operation:
+There are five modes of operation:

 1. If `user_id` and `user_auth` are specified, a new session for an existing user is created.